 Focusing on professional development in the humanitarian sector we have developed a digital platform where key players can meet: humanitarian workers and volunteers, learning and assessment providers, and employers.

-You will be able to share your skills, learning, and experience with colleagues and employers, and earn digital badges by developing and demonstrating new skills.
+Share your skills, learning, and experience with colleagues and employers, and earn digital badges by developing and demonstrating new skills.

 Create your own Open Badges